Call for Applications 2025

 Candidates employed in public office or working actively with NGOs in their home country will be preferred.

-The Scholarship offers an opportunity for prospective students who are nationals of Small Island Developing States eligible for Official Development Assistance to read for a postgraduate course on Islands and Small States Studies.
+The Scholarship offers an opportunity for prospective students who are nationals of Small Island Developing States eligible for Official Development Assistance to read for a PhD on Islands and Small States Studies.
 The aim is to provide the successful candidates with the capacity to better understand the economic, social, political, cultural and environmental dynamics in islands and small states, and to strengthen their professional knowledge to achieve higher employability.

 Scholarships are intended for students who wish to follow:

-Master of Arts (Research on Islands and Small States)
+PhD (Research on Islands and Small States)

 - sustainability;